A brief timeline

-Since 2005, significant efforts and initiatives focused on carbon reduction, climate action, and the development of comprehensive energy and climate plans in the Western Balkans, supported by the European institutions and the Energy Community.
+Since 2005, significant efforts and initiatives focused on carbon reduction, climate action, and the development of comprehensive energy and climate plans in the Western Balkans, supported by European institutions.

 2005